NextCenturyCorporation/neon-dash/docker/README.md

 ### Setup Docker experimentals

 This is an optional step, but is highly **recommended**.
 Docker has an experimental feature called squash.
-Squashing your Docker image during the build process will significantly reduce the size of your Docker image.
-To be able to use the `--squash` flag during the build process you must enable experimental docker functions.
+Squashing your Docker image during the build process will significantly reduce the size of your final Docker image.
+To levage the `--squash` flag during the build process you must enable experimental docker functions.

 To enable, edit `/etc/docker/daemon.json` and insert the following: